Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-b2c-web-sample/README.md

 ## Overview

 This sample shows how to build a Java web application that signs in users with Azure AD B2C using MSAL Java.
 It assumes you have some familiarity with Azure AD B2C.
-If you'd like to learn all that B2C has to offer, start with our documentation at aka.ms/aadb2c.
+If you'd like to learn all that B2C has to offer, start with our documentation at aka.ms/Microsoft Entra IDb2c.

 The app is a basic web application that performs three functions: sign-in, sign-up, and sign-out.
 It is intended to help get you started with Azure AD B2C, giving you the necessary tools to execute Azure AD B2C policies & securely identify users in your application.